-It can also be effective to use desensitization in conjunction with counter conditioning.
+It can also be effective to use desensitization in conjunction with counter-conditioning.
 Counter conditioning means conditioning your dog so that they associate positive feelings with the thing they fear.
-For example, you might give your dog lots of praise or a treat each time they go into the vet’s office, and then they will start to think of it as a positive experience.
+For example, you might give your dog lots of praise or a treat each time they go into the vet’s office for a vet appointment, and then they will start to think of it as a positive experience.

 Pet vaccination is obviously very important for overall health, but it can also be a great opportunity to practice counter conditioning.
 Vaccinations are over with so quickly that they are a great type of visit to use to build up to other longer ones, while heaping the praise and treats on your pet to create a positive association.

 Most vets will allow you to bring your vet to the surgery to see the place and allow your dog to get fuss and attention from everyone there.
 These types of social visits to the vet can go a long way towards combating anxiety.